mysterious-coding/base_entranced/README.md

 #### `g_fixLiftkillTraps`
 0 = disable

-1 = sentries/shields placed at the top of lifts cannot crush people who come up the lift; instead they are destroyed
+1 = (default) sentries/shields placed at the top of lifts cannot crush people who come up the lift; instead they are destroyed

 #### `g_antiLaming`
 0 = (default) no anti-laming provisions (base JKA, suggested setting for pug servers)